Catching “luck” in poker

 One of the best advantages of theory is the ability to reduce stochasticity (statistics and probability theory) in poker feedback.
 Without theory, you might be influenced not to make that check-raise anymore, but with a solid understanding of theory, you will understand that even if this hand didn't work out, in EV terms, it worked out in the long run.
 By learning theory, you no longer need to experience randomness and other poker noise; instead, you can shape your game closer to true poker.

 In reality, at high limits, there are probably no feeling players left at all.
 The binary opposition of theory versus feeling is now somewhat of a fantasy.
-Every serious player today has some form of theoretical foundation that they follow while playing.
+Every serious player today has some form of theoretical Catching luck in poker2foundation that they follow while playing.
 Some, like Ilari, may have less of it than their opponents.
 And how do I know if Ilari relies on feelings?
 I don't know; probably his theory is just of a different form.
 Ultimately, these things are hard to measure, and to be honest, most of them come just from perception.

 The most important thing is that feeling is not a reliable way to become a good player.
 It is not a learning style.
 Feeling is ubiquitous and necessary for every player and always will be, but feeling alone is like “catching luck.”
 So, how do you become a good player?
 Is theory the only right way?
 More on that in the next article.